matteocao/super-duper-test/README.md

 What you will see in the CI of your PR will be a good proxy of the score you will get, but it is not the actual test score: the test set is secret and not available to the public.
 In case your PR is successful, we will run your docker in a sandbox environment for the actual test score.

+### Dummy example

+Inside the [/dummy](https://github.com/matteocao/super-duper-test/tree/main/dummy) folder you will find a simple python script that generates a random `submission.json` file (that is, of course, unable to generalise to any novel task that may be encountered in the actual test set) and a Dockerfile that is used to build the corresponding docker.
+[This PR](https://github.com/matteocao/super-duper-test/pull/1) is just an example for your reference: you can check the CI run and see the score (`= 2` in this example case, when run on the provided test, not the real secret one).

 ## Evaluation

 This competition evaluates submissions on the percentage of correct predictions.
 For each task, you should predict exactly 2 outputs for every test input grid contained in the task.
 (Tasks can have more than one test input that needs a predicted output).
 Each task test output has one ground truth.
 For a given task output, any of the 2 predicted outputs matches the ground truth exactly, you score 1 for that task test output, otherwise 0.
 The final score is the sum averaged of the highest score per task output divided by the total number of task test outputs.